-Henry Kissinger: Nobel-prize winning ‘warmonger’ has died at age 100
+Henry Kissinger: Nobel Prize-winning ‘warmonger’ has died at age 100

 A ceasefire deal in January 1973 earned him a Nobel Peace Prize.
 That same year, his shuttle diplomacy between Israel, Egypt and Syria helped stop the Yom Kippur War from escalating into a proxy face-off between Washington and Moscow.

-“He was the first American celebrity diplomat: An iconic foreign policy whizz to save the world and make peace, but who also showed up in People magazine and newspaper style sections,” Thomas Schwartz, a historian at Vanderbilt University, told Al Jazeera.
+“He was the first American celebrity diplomat: An iconic foreign policy whiz to save the world and make peace, but who also showed up in People magazine and newspaper style sections,” Thomas Schwartz, a historian at Vanderbilt University, told Al Jazeera.

 “He was a swinger who dated beautiful women.
 Everybody after has been compared to him and lived in his shadow.”